freshehr/training-ea/docs/README.md

 3. Login: 		`freshehr_training`
    Password: 	`ad4freshtraining`

-4. Choose the repository allocated to you – Aberdeen or Dundee
+4. Choose the repository allocated to you – Aberdeen, Dundee or Inverness

 5. Find ‘Nursing Admission Assessment STARTER.v0' in the list of templates.
 This will open the template.